Criticism of Java: Security

 The Java platform provides a security architecture which is designed to allow the user to run untrusted bytecode in a "sandboxed" manner to protect against malicious or poorly written software.
 This "sandboxing" feature is intended to protect the user by restricting access to platform features and APIs which could be exploited by malware, such as accessing the local filesystem or network, or running arbitrary commands.

 In 2010, there was a significant rise in malicious software targeting security flaws in the sandboxing mechanisms used by Java implementations, including Oracle's.
 These flaws allow untrusted code to bypass the sandbox restrictions, exposing the user to attacks.
 Flaws were fixed by security updates, but were still exploited on machines without the updates.

 Critics have suggested that users do not update their Java installations because they don't know they have them, or how to update them.
 Many organisations restrict software installation by users, but are slow to deploy updates.

 Oracle has been criticized for not promptly providing updates for known security bugs.
 When Oracle finally released a patch for widely-exploited flaws in Java 7, it removed Java 6 from users' machines, despite it being widely used by enterprise applications that Oracle had stated were not impacted by the flaws.

 In 2007, a research team led by Marco Pistoia exposed another important flaw of the Java security model, based on stack inspection.
 When a security-sensitive resource is accessed, the security manager triggers code that walks the call stack, to verify that the codebase of each method on it has authority to access the resource.
 This is done to prevent confused deputy attacks, which take place every time a legitimate, more privileged program is tricked by another into misusing its authority.
 The confused-deputy problem is a specific type of privilege escalation.
 Pistoia observed that when a security-sensitive resource is accessed, the code responsible for acquiring the resource may no longer be on the stack.
 For example, a method executed in the past may have modified the value of an object field that determines which resource to use.
 That method call may no longer be on the stack when it is inspected.

 Some permissions are implicitly equivalent to Java's AllPermission.
 These include the permission to change the current security manager (and replace it with one that could potentially bypass the stack inspection), the permission to instantiate and use a custom class loader (which could choose to associate AllPermission to a malicious class upon loading it), and the permission to create a custom permission (which could declare itself as powerful as AllPermission via its implies method).
-These issues are documented in Pistoia's two books on Java Security: Java 2 Network Security (Second Edition) and Enterprise Java Security.
+These issues are documented in Pistoia's two books on Java Security.